SC92113/Multi-AI-Agent-System/README.md

     - Each agent focuses to execute its task only
   - Tool
     - Each agent has a set of specific tools
-    - 3 properties of tools
-      - Versatile
+    - Property 1 - Versatile
       - Multi-function, can manage all types of inputs and respond with strong outputs
-      - Fault-tolerant
+    - Property 2 - Fault-tolerant
       - Continue to execute and send error messages back to agent for correction
-      - Caching
+    - Property 3 - Caching
       - Store the same previous task requests, avoid hitting API rate limit, and save time to execute
       - e.g. Cross caching layer
   - Collaboration
     - All agents can talk to each other to collaborate, delegate tasks, and execute the main task as a whole
   - Guardrail